Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: Abstract

 \section{Abstract}

-The first step in most text simplification is to predict which words are considered complex for a given target population before carrying out lexical substitution.
-This task is commonly referred to as Complex Word Identification (CWI) and it is often modelled as a supervised classification problem.
+Identifying words which may cause difficulty for a reader is an essential step in most lexical text simplification systems prior to lexical substitution and can also be used for assessing the readability of a text.
+This task is commonly referred to as Complex Word Identification (CWI) and is often modelled as a supervised classification problem.
 For training such systems, annotated datasets in which words and sometimes multi-word expressions are labelled regarding complexity are required.
-In this paper we analyze previous work carried out in this task and investigate the properties of complex word identification datasets for English. \keywords{complex word identification \and lexical complexity \and text simplification }
+In this paper we analyze previous work carried out in this task and investigate the properties of CWI datasets for English.
+We develop a protocol for the annotation of lexical complexity and use this to annotate a new dataset, CompLex 2.0.
+We present experiments using both new and old datasets to investigate the nature of lexical complexity.
+We found that a Likert-scale annotation protocol provides an objective setting that is superior for identifying the complexity of words compared to a binary annotation protocol.
+We release a new dataset using our new protocol to promote the task of Lexical Complexity Prediction. \keywords{complex word identification \and lexical complexity \and text simplification }